arukenimon/task-mgmt-system/README.md

 Bespoke is a secure, role-aware task management system for teams delivering client work.
 It gives individual contributors, Account Directors, and Senior Directors a shared view of commitments, workload, deadlines, and client delivery—without giving client users access to the workspace.

-Built with Next.js and Supabase, Bespoke combines a focused task workspace with database-enforced permissions, audit history, image attachments, and automated email notifications.
+Built with Next.js and Supabase, Bespoke combines a focused task workspace with database-enforced permissions, audit history, image attachments, and real-time in-app and email notifications.

 ## What it does